Minnesota State University, Mankato - Clinical Science Building

 Mankato, MN | Education

-To accommodate a growing healthcare studies cohort, ISG helped complete pre-design and construction documents for the new Clinical Science Building on Minnesota State University, Mankato’s (MSU) campus.
-After nearly 15 years of planning, the building finally opened it’s doors in 2017, and now serves as a testament to the power of multi-stakeholder collaboration and innovation.
+ISG completed pre-design and construction documents for the new Clinical Science Building on Minnesota State University, Mankato’s campus to bolster healthcare studies.
 Today, the new facility serves the university’s School of Nursing and Dental.

-Additional funding from the university supported the inclusion of a 20,000 square foot basement, which now houses unused space that could potentially house additional departments in the future.
+Additional funding from the university supported the inclusion of a 20,000 sq. ft. basement, which now houses unused space that could potentially house additional departments and learning spaces in the future.